vemundrefnin/digital-brain/content/Hugo metadata with Quartz.md

 #publishDate: "18-09-2022"
 summary: "this is a summary"
 ---
-# Hugo metadata with Quartz
+# Hugo Metadata with Quartz
 This note is used to figure out which metadata that is used in Hugo is read and used by Quartz.

 Here is [A list of all available Hugo metadata](https://gohugo.io/content-management/front-matter/).
 This metadata is called format matter or page variables.